Structural models for policy-making: Coping with parametric uncertainty: Eckstein-Keane-Wolpin models

 Overall, our parameter estimates are in broad agreement with the results reported in the original paper and the related literature.
-For example, individuals discount future utilities by $6\%$ per year, and wages increase by about $7\%$ with each additional year of schooling.\\
+For example, individuals discount future utilities by $6\%$ per year.
+The returns to schooling vary according to occupation.
+While wages for white-collar occupations increase by about $6\%$ with each additional year of schooling, they only increase by $2\%$ for those working blue collar jobs.
+Skills are transferable across occupations as work experience increases wages in both blue and white-collar occupations.\\

+Figure \ref{Model fit} shows the overall agreement between the empirical data and a dataset simulated using the estimated model parameters.
+We show average wages and the share of individuals choosing a blue-collar occupation over time.
+The results are based on a simulated sample of $10,000$ individuals.
+Additional model fit statistics are available in the Appendix. \FloatBarrier